 Needless to say, I’ve been counting down to Christmas since July (when I bought my opera tickets), feeling like a little kid anxiously awaiting Santa and his reindeer.
 And while that doesn’t make me appreciate cheesy Christmas lights on my neighbors’ houses any more, it does make me feel a little bit of that so-called “Christmas spirit” everyone keeps yacking about.

 So in light of that, Merry Christmas to all my lovely readers!
 Thank you for visiting my blog.
-I will have plenty of posts about my adventures in Prague and Vienna in a few weeks, but in the meantime, follow me on Instagram or friend me on facebook where I’ll be bombarding everyone’s feed with as many photos of Eastern Europe as possible.
+I will have plenty of posts about my adventures in Prague and Vienna in a few weeks, but in the meantime, follow me on Instagram or facebook where I’ll be bombarding everyone’s feed with as many photos of Eastern Europe as possible.